 Baked Chicken Taquitos with Verde sauce is just plain simple and delicious.
 The use of bright and vibrant Tomatillo sauce really makes this dish.
-Verde sauce, also known as green sauce is made from a main ingredient of Tomatillos.
+Verde sauce, also known as the green sauce and is made from the main ingredient, Tomatillos.

 Here's a picture of a freshly picked Tomatillo.
 The Tomatillo fruit is surrounded by an inedible, paper-like husk formed from the calyx.
 As the fruit matures, it fills the husk and can split open by harvest.
 The husk turns brown, and the fruit can be several colors when ripe, including yellow, green, or even purple.
 The freshness and greenness of the husk are quality criteria.

-You could subsitute whichever is your favorite part of the chicken and shred the chicken into manageable bites size pieces.
+You could substitute whichever is your favorite part of the chicken and shred the chicken into manageable bites size pieces.

 This is where knife skills come into play.
-Making sure to cut everything evenly, so to ensure for even cooking time.
+Make sure to cut everything evenly, so as to ensure an even cooking time.

 In the video, you'll see exactly how to cut the Red Bell Pepper.

-- 2 Cups of Cooked Chicken Recipe for Perfect Roast Chicken found above in post You can use your favorite parts of the chicken
+- Cooked Chicken (Recipe for Perfect Roast Chicken found above in post You can use your favorite parts of the chicken) 2 cups

-- 1/2 Cup of Corn You can use fresh or canned
+- Corn (You can use fresh or canned) ½ cup

-- 1/2 Cup of canned Black Beans Rinse under water in a strainer
+- Canned Black Beans (Rinse under water in a strainer) ½ cup

-- 1/2 of a medium Onion - sliced/julienned long strips, or your favorite way to cut onion
+- Onion - sliced/julienned (long strips, or your favorite way to cut onion) ½ medium

 - First roast chicken, or remove meat from grocery store rotisserie chicken.